-Kayaking has been a part of the human story for thousands of years.
-And if you’re looking to jump into the sport, the options can seem overwhelming.
-Luckily, we’ve taken the plunge and dipped our paddles in the best the market has to offer, testing more than 20 kayaks for three years now with an eye toward beginner-friendly models.
+If you’re looking to jump into kayaking, the options can seem overwhelming.
+Luckily, we’ve taken the plunge and dipped our paddles in the best beginner kayaks the market has to offer, testing more than 20 vessels for five years now with an eye toward the easiest models to learn in.

 Old Town Malibu 9.5